-Vertical Adventures recognizes that there are varying levels of misconduct.
+5.Life recognizes that there are varying levels of misconduct.
 For example, physical and sexual misconduct are serious violations that may result in immediate dismissal.
 In contrast, a minor athlete who tells a single sexually risqué joke constitutes less serious misconduct and depending on the circumstances, might be dealt with more appropriately through dialogue and a verbal warning.
-In all cases, Vertical Adventures' disciplinary procedures and actions will be proportionate, reasonable and applied fairly and equally.
+In all cases, 5.Life's disciplinary procedures and actions will be proportionate, reasonable and applied fairly and equally.